Variational Autoencoder with Arbitrary Conditioning: Experiments

 \section{Experiments}

 In this section we validate the performance of VAEAC using several real-world datasets.
 In the first set of experiments we evaluate VAEAC missing features imputation performance using various UCI datasets \citep{Lichman:2013}.
 We compare imputations from our model with imputations from such classical methods as MICE \citep{buuren2010mice} and MissForest \citep{stekhoven2011missforest} and recently proposed GANs-based method GAIN \citep{pmlr-v80-yoon18a}.
 In the second set of experiments we use VAEAC to solve image inpainting problem.
 We show inpainitngs generated by VAEAC and compare our model with models from papers \citet{DBLP:journals/corr/PathakKDDE16}, \citet{yeh2017semantic} and \citet{li2017generative} in terms of peak signal-to-noise ratio (PSNR) of obtained inpaintings on CelebA dataset \citep{liu2015faceattributes} .
 And finally, we evaluate VAEAC against the competing method called Universal Marginalizer \citep{douglas2017universal}.
-Additional experiments are available in appendices \ref{sec:gsnn_discussion} and \ref{sec:additional_experiments}.
+Additional experiments can be found in appendices \ref{sec:gsnn_discussion} and \ref{sec:additional_experiments}.
+The code is available at \url{https://github.com/tigvarts/vaeac}.